 Of the products within the scope of the Generic & Biosimilar Medicines Programme, ten off-patent medicines were selected for assessment.
 Sun Pharma has filed at least one of these products in a total of 42 out of the 63 LMICs (67%) where it has pre-existing regulatory filings.\ This shows the company's capacity to register across a wide geographic area.
 These ten products have all been registered in at least one country in scope, with one product registered in a total of 23 countries.
+Out of the ten products, only ity (CSR) division reports directly to the board of directors.
+However, it is unclear whether the CSR committee or the board holds ultimate responsibility for access to medicine.
+Furthermore, the company does not disclose measurable and time-bound objectives for its access-to-medicine commitments, nor does it outline specific strategies for achieving sustainable access and expanding patient reach.
+Establishing such objectives and strategies is critical for guiding Sun Pharma's access-to-medicine efforts and demonstrating the importance of access in the company's long-term growth.

-Out of the ten products, only five are registered in at least one low-income country, where significant gaps in access to essential medicines are prevalent.\\
+five are registered in at least one low-income country, where significant gaps in access to essential medicines are prevalent.\\

 For a variety of its products, the company engages in mechanisms designed to facilitate wider registration in LMICs.
 Several of the company's products have been registered through the World Health Organization (WHO) Collaborative Registration Procedure (CRP) for WHO Prequalified products in multiple countries in the AFRO region\\\ and the Philippines.
 These products include HIV medicines abacavir/lamivudine and dolute-gravir/lamivudine/tenofovir disoproxil fumarate.
-Additionally, a few of the company's products (outside the product scope of this analysis) have been recommended for approval by ZaZiBoNa.†
+Additionally, a few of the company's products (outside the product scope of this analysis) have been recommended for approval by ZaZiBoNa.\

-FIGURE 1 Registration filings of ten products selected for assessment across income categories

-This figure shows the number of registrations for the ten off-patent products included in this assessment, categorised by whether the filing is in a low-, lower-middle or upper-middle income country.
+FIGURE 1 Registration filings of ten products selected for assessment across income categories This figure shows the number of registrations for the ten off-patent products included in this assessment, categorised by whether the filing is in a low-, lower-middle or upper-middle income country.